aloy/qqplotr/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

-Note that the detrend option causes to plot to "rotate", that is, instead of being presented as a diagonal plot, we visualize the data in a horizontal manner.
+Note that the detrend option causes to plot to “rotate”, that is, instead of being presented as a diagonal plot, we visualize the data in a horizontal manner.

 The Q-Q plot functions are also compatible with many `ggplot2` operators, such as Facets (sub-plots).
 For instance, lets consider the *barley* dataset from the `lattice` package to illustrate how Facets behave when applied to the Q-Q plot functions:

 ``` r
 # install.packages("lattice")